Regional Agriculture Development Program

 Farmer-led Conservation Agriculture

-Farmer-led Conservation Agriculture teaches farmers three key principles to a more sustainable, profitable, and resilient farm production system in which water use is reduced by 50%: reduced tillage, increased soil cover, and improved crop rotations.
+Teaching farmers three key principles to a more sustainable, profitable, and resilient farm production system in which water use is reduced by 50%.
+There is also reduced tillage, increased soil cover, and improved crop rotations.
 The result of this allows farmers to grow crops in low rainfall years.
-Farm power needs and weed burdens are also reduced.

 - Soil health improvement with better water holding capacity and fertility balance.